NIPs nostr improvement proposals

 The h tag

-Events sent by users to groups (chat messages, text notes, moderation events etc) must have an h tag with the value set to the group id.
+Events sent by users to groups (chat messages, text notes, moderation events etc) MUST have an h tag with the value set to the group id.

 Timeline references